 Root Canal Procedure

 The goal of a root canal procedure is to repair and save a tooth that is badly decayed—this is a much better alternative than extracting the tooth.
 Tooth extractions may seem like a simpler solution on paper, but the void left behind by the extracted tooth needs to be filled otherwise teeth can shift.
 It is much easier to save an existing tooth than it is to add a dental implant or bridge.

-During a root canal procedure in Lemont, IL at Seven Rivers Dental, we will save the dead or damaged pulp in the tooth by cleaning out the diseased pulp and reshaping the canal.
-He will then fill the canal with a substance called gutta-percha to prevent recontamination of the tooth.
+During a root canal procedure, we will save the dead or damaged pulp in the tooth by cleaning out the diseased pulp and reshaping the canal.
+We will then fill the canal with a substance called gutta-percha to prevent recontamination of the tooth.
 Finally, we will seal the tooth and you can return to normal chewing activities almost immediately following the procedure.
 Depending on the severity of your condition, most root canals can be performed in one office visit.

 At our office, we work to improve your oral health, which is why root canal therapy might be necessary.
 Contact us at (630) 257-1010 to learn if root canal therapy is the best option for your treatment.